spryker/spryker-docs/docs/scos/user/features/202108.0/checkout-feature-overview/order-thresholds-overview.md

 ---
 title: Order Thresholds feature overview
-description: Order thresholds allow you to control the values of the orders your customers place.
+description: Order thresholds let you control the values of the orders your customers place.
 You can define a maximum or a minimum value that should be reached for an order to be placed.
 last_updated: Jul 19, 2021
 template: concept-topic-template
 originalLink: https://documentation.spryker.com/2021080/docs/order-thresholds